ais-one/cookbook/README.md

 2. crudOps create, update & delete operation - return object properties

+> The return object

+The return object and properties are optional, if you do not return, then the following can potentially result:
+- no snackbar (you will need to listen to event emitted do your own error display instead)
+- value will not revert to original for failed inline update

 ```
 {
   msg: if defined and not blank, snackbar will show the string in msg if enabled (msg can be an vue-i18n keystring)